 Meanwhile, in Jamaica Plain, we were almost finished with this kitchen with the exception of the punch list.
 This family is in good shape for a home quarantine.
 They may just have to overlook a few details such as the final finish on the floor.
 We’ll be back to finish up when the stay home order is lifted and they feel comfortable with having us back in their homes.

 We also want to be clear that we are still working … just not in any of our clients’ homes.
-While we’re all at home there’s plenty of design work that needs to be done.
+While we’re all at home, there’s plenty of design work that needs to be done.
 Tova just jumped on a Zoom call with clients whose project isn’t slated to begin until early fall.
-There’s quite a lot of “behind the scenes” work that happens with every remodeling project.
-We can still work on floor plans, make design decisions and clients can certainly shop from home for fixtures.
+There’s quite a lot of behind-the-scenes work that happens with every remodeling project.
+We can still work on floor plans and make design decisions, and clients can certainly shop from home for fixtures.

 I think we can all agree that this is a tough time, and we’re all worried about our jobs and the future of our businesses.
 But staying home is the only responsible thing to do and hopefully there are potential clients out there who are currently dreaming of their new kitchens, additions, mud rooms… We hope to meet them in the months to come!
 In the meantime, the steveworks team hopes you are all healthy at home.